hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 @css[just-code](rspec spec)

 * this will run all the tests in the spec folder.
+* or @css[just-code](spec/ask/for/whichever/spec.rb) you want
 * you can also use a Rakefile to automate more complex tests

+Note:
+You might remember our sample test was put in a spec folder.
+That's normal RSpec practice.
+Calling the tests is the same as any other RSpec test, either run it through bundle, or call the rspec command, and give it a path.
+If you ask for a folder, all the tests in the folder are run.
+If you give it a path to a specific file, just the test in that file will be run.
+Or if your tests are intricate or complicated, you can use a Rakefile to organize everything for you.
+Which is what I did for a collection of tests I wrote to verify our Samvera servers.
+So you'll see in this demo I'm using rake to call the tests, I'll link to the code and will explain more about how all this works in a moment, but let's watch the tests run, first.

 ---?terminal=sessions/serverspec_samvera_demo.cast&theme=monokai&font=14px&color=#000&title=github.com/UCLALibrary/serverspec-samvera

 ---
 # Scaling up to more than one server
 https://tinyurl.com/uclalibrary-serverspec-samvera

+Note:
+Here's a link to the tests that I just ran in that demo.
+I used a Spec_helper to add the ability to include shared libraries of test code.
+More about that in a few slides.
+But let's just peek at the code.

 ---
 # Spec_helper